Support » We can help you with… » Your aquarium » Your aquarium health » Aquarium looking a bit grubby?

 • Excess nutrients in the tank can be controlled by introducing live plants which will use up some of that.
 As always, regular water changes further clean the water of algae food

-Other areas to consider that help prevent further outbreaks and aid treatment:
+Other areas to consider that help prevent further outbreaks and aid treatment can include:

 Sludge is the build-up of organic waste – often fish poo, excess food and dead plants – in your aquarium.
 Not only is sludge ugly, but it is also unhealthy and can encourage disease causing bacteria.